natasha-dudek/biology-AI-reading-group/index.md

 ### Staying up to date

-- [Join our Google group](https://groups.google.com/forum/#!forum/biology-ai-reading-group) for reminders about upcoming presentations
+- [Join our Google group](https://groups.google.com/forum/#!forum/biology-ai-reading-group) for reminders about upcoming presentations.
+To be accepted, you must add a short (1 sentence) note about who you are to the join request.
 - Add us to your Google calendar (coming soon)

 ### For more information